awesomedotnetcore/LambdaSharpTool/Samples/S3IOSample/ReadMe.md

 * `LambdaSharp::S3::WriteJson`: This resource is used to write a JSON file to an S3 bucket using information.
 * `LambdaSharp::S3::Unzip`: This resource unzips an archive into an S3 bucket.

-To access these additional resource types, the `LambdaSharp.S3.IO` module must be referenced in the `Requires` section of the module.
+To access these additional resource types, the `LambdaSharp.S3.IO` module must be referenced in the `Using` section of the module.

 ## Module Definition